kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do (formerly, Stretches)
-- Keep on fixin those choice tests 🏄‍♀️
-- Evaluate and fix the others until all choice tests pass
-- Support multi-line choices in non-scrolling situations
-- Support multi-line choices in scrolling situations
 - Consider beginning the Module/Demo repo for this first draft of the textbox module and moving the implementation there

 ## Refactoring